Skip To Content

 During a Flood

-- Do not go into classrooms, cafeterias, offices, or other areas where water covers electrical outlets or where cords are submerged.
+• Stay out of areas where water covers electrical outlets or cords are submerged.

-- Communicate with fleet teams about low-water crossings.
-When necessary, direct drivers to the alternate routes you identified when planning for a flood.
+• Communicate with fleet teams about low-water crossings.
+When necessary, direct drivers to alternate routes.

-- Each year, more deaths occur due to flooding than any other severe weather-related hazard because people underestimate the force and power of water.
+• Each year, more deaths occur due to flooding than any other severe-weather hazard, often because people underestimate the force and power of water.
 Tell staff and students to avoid walking and driving in or near flood waters.
 Nobody should drive around barricades.
 It’s against the law and it may be deadly.

 After a Flood